BabuKelsey/learning_stuff/readme.md

 >  - function and purpose:
 >    - void Wordle()
 >      - game of wordle
->      - works exactly as you would expect it to
+>      - works exactly as you would expect it to xd

 # TODO
 >*try doing try-catch error handling